Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 Sponsored blog posts are another way to make money with a travel blog.
 Some bloggers can do quite well with this type of arrangement, but there are some important caveats and downsides you should be aware of.

-I rarely partake in sponsored blog posts because I find most inquiries to be spammy.
-I get countless emails a week from people supposedly representing companies in the industry; yet often their punctuation and grammar are atrocious.
-The senders are usually looking for backlinks to boost their own sites and don’t have any value to add to mine.
+I rarely partake in sponsored blog posts because I find most inquiries to be spammy and irrelevant for my audience.
+Poor punctuation and grammar is often a telltale sign that you’ll want to ignore the collaboration offer.
+Senders are usually looking for backlinks to boost their own sites and don’t have any value to add.
 Plus, most inquiries aren’t personal at all.
-Many even spell my name wrong or don’t use a name when addressing me at all.
-In such cases, I don’t take their inquiries seriously, and you shouldn’t waste your time too.
-Trust me, as you progress in your journey on how to become a travel blogger, you’ll get tons of these emails.
+Many even spell my name wrong (or don’t use a name when addressing me).
+In such cases, I don’t take their inquiries seriously, and you shouldn’t waste your time either.
+Trust me, as you progress in your journey on how to become a travel blogger, you’ll get tons of these emails, too.

 However, sponsored posts can be great when the brand or organization aligns well with your travel blogging content.
 In those circumstances, you should have a rate card set up that you can give it to the brand.
 Most bloggers I know charge between $200-1,000 per sponsored post, but it really depends on how much traffic you get and how much effort (i.e. how many words) are required.